 The battery story is a clean win for Moto Tag 2 on paper.
 500 days versus the AirTag 2’s published 12+ months is roughly a 37% advantage, and both run on the same $1 CR2032 coin cell.

 For households that want to skip coin cells entirely, the rechargeable Chipolo LOOP and Pebblebee Clip 5 offer USB-C and Qi convenience at the cost of a sealed cell that retires the tag in 3 to 5 years.
 Our rechargeable Bluetooth tracker guide covers the trade-off in detail.
+If you’re choosing between Android-first and dual-network hardware, our Moto Tag 2 vs Pebblebee Clip 5 comparison covers the tradeoffs.

 Who Should Buy Each Tracker